Excellent care for all British Columbians, including those with no fixed address, or who struggle with substance use.

 Providence and St. Paul’s Hospital Foundation are pleased to present a monthly series of public lectures called “Own Your Health” that give you an opportunity to hear from — and speak to — St. Paul’s medical experts on a variety of key health issues, including urban health.
 These free forums are hosted at St. Paul’s Hospital and open to the public and staff.

-St. Paul’s Hospital Foundation raises funds for enhanced patient care, capital projects, equipment, research and teaching at St. Paul’s Hospital.
+St. Paul’s Foundation raises funds for enhanced patient care, capital projects, equipment, research and teaching at St. Paul’s Hospital.
 You can support our world-leading urban health patient care, research and medical teaching by making a targeted donation to support urban health.